 One key per repo or per team?

 - Not one key per developer.
-Keys belong to CI, not to individuals.
+Keys belong to CI jobs, not to individuals.

 - Meaningful names.
 You can give a key a name in the portal.